boldbi/boldbi-docker/README.md

 # How to use this image

 The above Bold BI image can be deployed using Docker or Docker Compose.
-In the following section, we are going to starts the BoldBI and a separate PostgreSQL instance with volume mounts for data persistence.
+In the following section, starts BoldBI and a separate PostgreSQL instance with volume mounts for data persistence.

 ### Using Docker Compose

-1. Download docker compose file using the below command.
+1. Download docker compose file using the following command.
    ```sh
    curl -o docker-compose.yml "https://raw.githubusercontent.com/Vinoth-Krishnamoorthy/boldbi-docker/main/deploy/single-container/docker-compose.yml"
    ```